 Data analysis

-NCIRS has been a leader in the use of surveillance data to evaluate and to track trends in morbidity due to vaccine preventable diseases in Aboriginal and Torres Strait Islander people.
+NCIRS is a leader in the use of surveillance data to evaluate and track trends in morbidity due to vaccine preventable diseases among Aboriginal and Torres Strait Islander people.

 Program evaluations